OUR PARISH MODEL

 To see God’s Kingdom come to every neighborhood in Denver as it is in heaven.

 To function as one church family, the foundation is trust among pastoral leadership.
 Parish pastors invest time praying, supporting, learning, and leading each other.
 The Sacred Grace has a governing Board of Trustees that holds the fiduciary responsibility and final authority.
-Alongside the Board of Trustees the Central Elders provide counsel to the Lead Pastor.
-The Parish Pastor, along with Parish Elders and Parish Staff, have the authority and responsibility of leading the parish church.
+Alongside the Board of Trustees our Central Elders provide counsel to the Lead Pastor.
+The Parish Pastor, along with Parish Elders and Parish Staff, have the authority and responsibility of leading each parish church.

 BOARD OF TRUSTEES

 Dr. Bobby Rinehart | Civil Engineer, US Bureau of Reclamation

 James Abeler III | Founder & Director, Firecore, LLC